 Apart from these, your dog might end up tangled with the cover.
 This can cause some severe dog injuries.

-Considering the pros and cons, you can decide whether you keep your dog under the cover or not while sleeping.
+Considering the pros and cons, you can decide whether to keep your dog under the cover while sleeping.

 How to Change The Behavior